florimondmanca/djangorestframework-api-key/README.md

 >>> # Proceed with `api_key` and `generated_key`...
 ```

-**Danger**: to preserve confidentiality, only give the generated key to the client, and do not keep any trace of it on the server after that is done.
+**Danger**: to preserve confidentiality, give the generated key _to the client only_, and _do not keep any trace of it_ on the server afterwards.

 ## Security